hgroenenboom/CSD2/README.md

-My GitHub repository for the course CSD2a from the HKU
+My GitHub repository for the course CSD2 from the HKU.

+CSD2a: Monophonic Python synthesizer with a GUI, naturalness, a sequencer and FM.
+CSD2b: Learning C++.
+Excersizes and installing.
+OOP, G++, Cygwin, MinGW, make, Jack audio, etc.